 The Sunnettes are known for their annual Harvest Tea, St. Patrick's Day Stew Dinner, and the church picnics to both end and begin the church years (In May and September).
 The Stewards of the church also hosted a Shrove Tuesday Pancake Supper well into the 1990s.

-Also, to allow maximum flexibility in the marriage ministry here, in 1995 both Isabel Sokol and Marjorie Defoe became licensed lay marriage officiants to Sunnyside United.
+To allow maximum flexibility in the marriage ministry here, in 1995 both Isabel Sokol and Marjorie Defoe became licensed lay marriage officiants to Sunnyside United.
 They were trained by Bob Tuscan of Como Lake United who was also a lay marriage officiant and licensed by both Fraser Presbytery and BC Conference.

 The ministry realities here have gone through five or six sea–changes in the last 25 years.
 From a rural community church into the 1980s, Sunnyside United transitioned by serving many retired people in the five mobile home parks to the south in the early 1990s.
 Then building development completed in 1998 resulted in many young families being attracted to our Christian expression; which resulted in a large youth group and Sunday school.